l0rdFalco/git-prac-1/prac_1.md

 `git checkout branch_name` is for switching to the mentioned branch

-`git log brach_name` lists out all the commits in the mentioned branch
+`git log branch_name` lists out all the commits in the mentioned branch

 `git rev-list branch_name` shows the number of commits in a given branch